 Mulching is the key to success when growing your own

 A mulch is a layer of material applied to the surface of the soil.
 Reasons for applying mulch include conservation of soil moisture, improving fertility and health of the soil, and reducing weed growth.
 A mulch is usually, but not exclusively, organic in nature.
 It may be permanent (e.g. plastic sheeting) or temporary (e.g. bark chips).
 It may be applied to bare soil or around existing plants.
 Mulches of manure or compost will be incorporated naturally into the soil by the activity of worms and other organisms.
+You can learn more about composting in our home composting guide.

 Don’t be shy!